NVIDIA/TensorRT-Model-Optimizer/examples/speculative_decoding/README.md

 python prepare_input_conversations/add_daring_anteater.py
 ```

-See [custom dataset](#custom-datasets) section for other dataset options and instruction for user-provided data.
+See [other-datasets](#other-datasets) section for other dataset options and instruction for user-provided data.

 ## Getting Started: Simplified Workflow